 Raw meal homogenization process then takes place in silos equipped for obtaining a homogenous mix of the material.

-The clinker is ground by different-size steel balls while it works its way through the mill’s two chambers, with gypsum being added to extend cement setting times.
+The clinker is ground by different-size steel balls while it works its way through the mill’s two chambers, with gypsum being added to extend Cement level measurement setting times.

 The cement is then housed in storage silos, from where it is hydraulically or mechanically extracted and transported to facilities where it will be packaged in sacks or supplied in bulk.
 In either case, it can be shipped by rail car, freighter truck or ship.